acidanthera/BrcmPatchRAM/README.md

 ### BrcmBluetoothInjector.kext

 To be used for macOS 10.11-11.
-Use BrcmBluetoothInjectorLetacy.kext for older system.
+Use BrcmBluetoothInjectorLegacy.kext for older systems.
 Using BrcmPatchRAM3.kext also requires BrcmBluetoothInjector.kext as changes in macOS Catalina (10.15) requires the use of a separate injector kext.
 This is due to the removal of the following IOCatalogue methods:

     IOCatalogue::addDrivers, IOCatalogue::removeDrivers and IOCatalogue::startMatching